AdaCore/why3/doc/manpages.rst

     == Statistics per prover: number of proofs, time (minimum/maximum/average) in seconds == Alt-Ergo 0.99.1     :   3   0.00   0.00   0.00

+.. why3-tool:: session latex

 Command ``latex``
 ~~~~~~~~~~~~~~~~~

 .. program:: why3 session latex

-Command :program:`why3 session latex` produces a summary of the replay under the form of a
+The :program:`why3 session latex` command produces a summary of the replay under the form of a
 tabular environment in LaTeX, one tabular for each theory, one per file.

 The specific options are